janosgyerik/articles/hacking-contest-lessons/level4.md

 As `m=6d n=6e o=6f p=70`,
 the return address is in the place of the letters `mnop`.
-Since there are 12 letters before "m", we can calculate that we need an input string of length 1024 + 12 + 4, where the last 4 bytes will be the address we want to jump to.
+Since there are 12 letters before "m", we can calculate the target length that we need an input string of length 1024 + 12 + 4, where the last 4 bytes will be the address we want to jump to.
 Let's verify this final number with one last test in `gdb`:
 ```